-- ROCK 1 A roll of the boat caused by a gust or a lull followed by corrective body movement to restore proper trim is permitted by rule 42.1. - ROCK 2 One roll that does not have the effect of a stroke of a paddle is permitted. - ROCK 3 Background rolling is permitted.
-A boat is not required to stop this type of rolling. - ROCK 4 Adopting any static crew position or any static setting of the sails or centreboard, even when stability is reduced, is permitted by rule 42.1 and is not prohibited by rule 42.2(b).

-ROCK 5 A single body movement that is immediately followed by repeated rolling of the boat is prohibited.
+- ROCK 1 A roll of the boat caused by a gust or a lull followed by a corrective body movement to restore proper trim is permitted by rule 42.1. - ROCK 2 One roll that does not clearly propel the boat is permitted. - ROCK 3 Background rolling is permitted.
+Boat's crew is not required to stop this type of rolling. - ROCK 4 Adopting any static crew position or any static setting of the sails or centreboard, even when stability is reduced, is permitted by rule 42.1 and is not prohibited by rule 42.2(b). - ROCK 5 A single body movement that is immediately followed by repeated rolling of the boat is prohibited.